LumoSQL/lumosql/LICENCES/README.md

 This directory documents the licences applying to the LumoSQL project.

-All files in this project should in addition have a [Software Package Data Exchange](https://spdx.dev) machine-readable header.
+All significant files in this project should in addition have a [Software Package Data Exchange](https://spdx.dev) machine-readable header.

 # MIT Licence